 Fitting with the laid-back vibe of the cafe, my server appeared to be a little stoned and as I watched him ring up my bounty of food and coffee I realised he was accidentally overcharging me.
 He was very apologetic when I pointed it out and TBH I found all the staff here to exceptionally lovely.
 I also really loved the sign telling people to share their tables – especially as most people were on their own or in small groups.
 I shared mine with a very entertaining millennial who kept singing show tunes while bashing away on his computer.
 It’s that kind of place.

-Overall, I loved this place and will visit here on every future trip to Dublin.
+In terms of atmosphere, this was the best brunch Dublin.
+I loved this place and will visit here on every future trip to Dublin.

 Winner of the 2018 ‘Best Irish Breakfast’ Reader Travel Award in the Weekend Independent, Brother Hubbard comes with some serious hype.
 This cafe chain covers two branches, on either side of the River Liffey, but I only made it to their northern outpost on this trip.
 (This means I have to go back to Dublin, right?)